General

 http://www.nottingham.ac.uk/nursing/sonet/resources/image_repositories.html

-Making multiple copies of materials, for example extracts from books, newspapers and magazines, for distribution to your students is not autmatically considered to be fair dealing and can only be carried out under the terms of your Copyright Licensing Agency (CLA) licence.
+Making multiple copies of printed materials, for example extracts from books, newspapers and magazines, for distribution to your students is not automatically considered to be fair dealing and can only be carried out under the terms of your Copyright Licensing Agency (CLA) licence.

 Recording and copying broadcast materials is covered by your Educational Recording Agency (ERA) licence.

 You should check that your institution has bought the above licences.
-If you wish to make multiple copies of materials or distribute them in any other way that is not covered by these licences you need to consult the copyright holder for permission to do so or look for their terms of use that state it is acceptable to do so.
+If you wish to make multiple copies of materials or distribute them in any other way that is not covered by these licences you need to consult the copyright holder for permission to do so or look for their Terms of Use (see above, Section 4) that state it is acceptable to do so.
 To go ahead and disseminate without permission is highly inadvisable.
 You can be sued for infringing copyright and - because you are disseminating - regardless of whether you make a charge or not, the damages and costs could be high.

-Here are some important points relating to fair dealing with regard to electronic materials that have been extracted from the BECTA website:
+Here are some important points relating to fair dealing with regard to electronic materials:

 A new profession, the copyright bounty hunter, is emerging.
 Copyright bounty hunters use software packages to trawl the Web looking for breaches of copyright and then "shop" the offenders to the copyright owners in exchange for a substantial fee.